In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Intersection Calle Colima & Merica, near Sumesa, Roma Norte

-Price: Mex$18 pesos – approx. $0.94 USD
+Price: 18 pesos – approx. $0.94 USD

-14 – Huaraches – Popular Street Food in Mexico City
+14. Huaraches – Popular Mexican Street Food

-Believed to have originated in Mexico City in the 1930’s, huaraches are a Mexico City food you don’t want to miss.
+Believed to have originated in Mexico City in the 1930s, huaraches are a Mexico City food you don’t want to miss.

-Huaraches, named for sandals are oval-shaped corn masa cakes.
+Huaraches, named for sandals, are oval-shaped corn masa cakes.
 Fresh masa is stuffed with beans and formed into an oval shape and then fried.

-While in Mexico City, we went to the legendary Ramoncita Restaurant to try huaraches.
+While in Mexico City, we went to the legendary Ramoncita restaurant to try huaraches.
 Located near Mercado de Jamaica, the restaurant has been making huaraches for more than 100 years.

-With the restaurant’s speciality of serving huarache with beef ribs, we ordered one plate to share.
-One look at the heaping plate with huge beef ribs, we knew splitting it was the right decision.
+With one look at the heaping plate with huge beef ribs, we knew splitting it was the right decision.

 The beef ribs which took up almost the entire plate were juicy and flavorful.
-Toppings included cheese, nopales (cactus), avocado slices and perfectly seared onions.
+Toppings included cheese, nopales (cactus), avocado slices, and perfectly seared onions.

 While a little messy to eat, the huarache was tasty and filling.

-Where to Eat The Best Huaraches in Mexico City
+Where to Eat the Best Huaraches in Mexico City

 In the beautiful courtyard with several huaraches vendors, look for Huaraches Ramoncita.
 Ignore the other stall owners who will be pestering you to visit their stands.
+Huaraches Ramoncita has two locations in the courtyard where you can enjoy this Mexico City food.

 Mercado de Jamaica, Mercado de Comida,